-China Northeast Logistics City-Tieling as a whole, including all trade centers and supporting commercial, warehouse and residential facilities, is expected to cover a total planned GFA of approximately 6 million square meters upon completion of all phases at the end of 2019.
-Phase I trade centers at China Northeast Logistics City-Tieling commenced construction in January 2008, was partially completed in February 2009 and began operating in August 2009.
-Upon the completion of its first phase, or Phase I, China Northeast Logistics City-Tieling will have a planned total gross floor area, or GFA, of approximately 2.0 million square meters.
+China Northeast Logistics City-Tieling as a whole, including all trade centers and supporting commercial, warehouse and residential facilities, is expected to cover a total planned GFA of approximately 4.1 million square meters upon completion of all phases.
+China Northeast Logistics City-Tieling commenced construction in January 2008, was partially completed in February 2009 and began operating in August 2009.
 We sell and lease trade center units at China Northeast Logistics City-Tieling to agricultural traders, farmers, domestic and international suppliers, distributors of raw materials and agricultural products, and we provide superior facilities and an integrated platform from which to display and sell their agricultural or related products to buyers.
 We focus on developing our trade centers by providing superior project planning and managing completed trade centers with quality services.
 We intend to maintain an optimal mix between trade center units for sale and trade center units held as investment properties for lease.

-As of March 31, 2014, a total GFA of approximately 527,850 square meters (excluding self-used properties) were completed and more than 3,300 independent individuals had entered into sales and purchase agreements to purchase more than approximately 304,000 square meters of GFA, or approximately 58%, of our completed GFA.
-As of March 31, 2014, we completed sales of GFA of approximately 304,000 square meters (including approximately 39,000 square meters of residential properties).
-For such sales, we had outstanding accounts receivable of approximately HK\$2,475,000, or 0% of such sales, as of March 31, 2014.
-An additional approximately 133,000 square meters of GFA are under construction.
-In addition, we have GFA of approximately 259,000 square meters and approximately 94,000 square meters, which included GFA under construction, available for sale and pre-sale, and for lease, respectively, of which approximately 126,000 square meters for sale and approximately 94,000 square meters for lease have been completed.
+As of March 31, 2015, a total GFA of approximately 501,000 square meters (excluding self-used properties) were completed and more than 3,400 independent individuals had entered into sales and purchase agreements to purchase more than approximately 319,000 square meters of GFA, or approximately 60%, of our completed GFA.
+As of March 31, 2015, we completed sales of GFA of approximately 319,000 square meters (including approximately 39,000 square meters of residential properties).
+For such sales, we had outstanding accounts receivable of approximately HK\$6,201,000, or less than 1% of such sales.
+As of March 31, 2015, an additional approximately 175,000 square meters of GFA are currently under construction.
+In addition, we have GFA of approximately 284,000 square meters and approximately 94,000 square meters, available for sale and pre-sale, and for lease, respectively.

-China Northeast Logistics City-Dezhou is expected to have a total site area of 7 million square meters, which is expected to provide GFA of approximately 15 million square meters upon completion of all phases in 2021.
+China Northeast Logistics City-Dezhou is expected to have a total site area of 7 million square meters, which is expected to provide GFA of approximately 15 million square meters upon completion of all phases.
 We entered into a framework agreement to develop China Northeast Logistics City-Dezhou with the Dezhou Municipal Government in July 2010 and a groundbreaking ceremony was held on October 8, 2010.
 China Northeast Logistics City-Dezhou is located in Dezhou City of Shandong Province, approximately 60 minutes drive from Jinan, the capital city of Shandong Province.
-We have acquired land use rights for the first parcels of land with site area of approximately 602,386 square meters for China Northeast Logistics City-Dezhou, and it is expected to provide up to total GFA of approximately 0.4 million square meters.
-The first phase of construction for China Northeast Logistics City-Dezhou commenced in June 2011.
+We have acquired land use rights with site area of approximately 794,590 square meters for China Northeast Logistics City-Dezhou.
+The construction for China Northeast Logistics City-Dezhou commenced in June 2011.

-As of March 31, 2014, a total GFA of approximately 236,000 square meters were completed and more than 2,300 independent individuals had entered into sales and purchase agreements to purchase more than approximately 193,000 square meters of GFA, or approximately 82%, of our completed GFA.
-As of March 31, 2014, we completed sales of GFA of approximately 193,000 square meters.
-For such sales, we had outstanding accounts receivable of approximately HK\$8,085,000, or 1% of such sales.
-As of March 31, 2014, an additional approximately 225,000 square meters of GFA are under construction.
+As of March 31, 2015, a total GFA of approximately 236,000 square meters (excluding self-used properties) were completed and more than 2,500 independent individuals had entered into sales and purchase agreements to purchase approximately 195,000 square meters of GFA, or approximately 83%, of our completed GFA.
+As of March 31, 2015, we completed sales of GFA of approximately 195,000 square meters.
+For such sales, we had outstanding accounts receivable of approximately HK\$8,128,000, or 1% of such sales.
+As of March 31, 2015, an additional approximately 225,000 square meters of GFA are currently under construction.

-As of March 31, 2014, our total investments for China Northeast Logistics City-Tieling and China Northeast Logistics City-Dezhou are approximately RMB2,086 million (US\$337 million) and RMB1,797 million (US\$290 million), respectively.
+As of March 31, 2015, our total investments incurred for China Northeast Logistics City-Tieling and China Northeast Logistics City-Dezhou are approximately RMB2,245 million (US\$366 million) and RMB2,182million (US\$356 million), respectively.